 Participants enrolled in the course meet regularly through the semester (or the semester prior) to plan the trip and discuss the topic of study.
 In addition to the trip fee, a written report is required.
 The course is worth two credits, one for each 585A and 585B.
 Students may enroll in the course more than once, if space is available.

-Participation in one of the field trips offered during the timeframe of a student’s degree is a requirement of the Ecology and Evolutionary Biology Graduate Program.
 Students in the EEB program come from a diverse set of educational backgrounds and have varying preferences regarding the content and nature of the field trip they will attend.
-As a program, EEB strives to provide a diversity of options (e.g., locations, cost, biological systems) within the typical timeframe to degree (5-7 years).
-However, the field trip experience should be standardized to a degree that ensures the educational objectives of the program for this course are met.
+As a program, EEB strives to provide a diversity of options (e.g., locations, cost, biological systems) when the course is offered.

 Specific Educational Objectives: